Alokkumarcse/Alokkumarcse/README.md

 - 👋 Hi, I’m @Alok kumar
-- 👀 I’m interested in problem solving
+- 👀 I'm a Front-end Developer
-- 🌱 I’m currently learning web development
+- 🌱 I’m interested in problem solving
 - 💞️ I’m looking to collaborate on web realted projects
 - 📫 How to reach me alokk13799@gmail.com